fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wtp.html.markdown

 * `auto_power_high` - Automatic transmission power high limit in decibels (dB) of the measured power referenced to one milliwatt (mW), or dBm (10 - 17 dBm, default = 17).
 * `auto_power_low` - Automatic transmission power low limit in dBm (the actual range of transmit power depends on the AP platform type).
 * `auto_power_target` - The target of automatic transmit power adjustment in dBm. (-95 to -20, default = -70).
+* `power_mode` - Set radio effective isotropic radiated power (EIRP) in dBm or by a percentage of the maximum EIRP (default = percentage).
+This power takes into account both radio transmit power and antenna gain.
+Higher power level settings may be constrained by local regulatory requirements and AP capabilities.
+Valid values: `dBm`, `percentage`.
 * `power_level` - Radio power level as a percentage of the maximum transmit power (0 - 100, default = 100).
+* `power_value` - Radio EIRP power in dBm (1 - 33, default = 27).
 * `override_vaps` - Enable to override WTP profile Virtual Access Point (VAP) settings.
 Valid values: `enable`, `disable`.
 * `vap_all` - Enable/disable the automatic inheritance of all Virtual Access Points (VAPs) (default = enable).
 * `vaps` - Manually selected list of Virtual Access Points (VAPs).
 The structure of `vaps` block is documented below.